denismo/hopper/README.md

 -----------------
 You can also define a standalone pipeline with pre-defined source (ala Spark Streaming).

-Example below will listen on Kinesis HopperQueue for any messages match them to handlers (ala switch-case), processing sequentially (but asynchronously) until there are no more messages.
-Similar for Fork-Join, the handlers in this case are just normal Python functions (or Python lambdas), and they will be invoked in separate Lambda invocations, ensuring the pipeline is non-blocking.
+Example below will listen on Kinesis HopperQueue for any messages, matching them to handlers (ala switch-case) and processing sequentially (but asynchronously) until there are no more messages.
+Similar to Fork-Join, the handlers in this case are just normal Python functions (or Python `lambda`s), and they will be invoked in separate AWS Lambda invocations, ensuring the pipeline is non-blocking.

 This code will execute at top-level, inside of the "main" function.
 ```python